tobyash86/WebGoat.NET/readme.md

 - Added support for running on Linux OS.
 - Replaced SQL Server Local DB with SQLite database.
 - Added support for running WebGoat in a Linux Docker container.
+- Improved formatting of prices (rounding + removed $ character for consistency)